 - He can wag his tail.

 - By the end of this period, Puppy will cut all his milk teeth.
 The front teeth, canines, and incisors will be the first to appear.
-To prepare for weaning, he’ll start eating puppy food.
+To prepare for weaning, he’ll start eating puppy food now.

 - He will also have become really active and strong on his legs.

-- The breeder will worm him for the second time.
+- The breeder will deworm him for the second time.

 - Puppy will start learning some simple social skills, including tail wagging, growling, and pawing as he plays and play-fights with his siblings.

 - He may start nipping to relieve discomfort from teething.
 Interactions with mama and siblings teach bite inhibition.

 - He will learn appropriate submissive and attention-soliciting and attention-receptive behavior.